phargogh/raster/_episodes/05-pyGeoprocessing.md

 * You can't ``pip install`` your GIS software

-#### Why not just use ``numpy`` directly on full matrices?
+#### Why not just use ``numpy`` directly on extracted matrices?
 If you can, go for it!
-PyGeoProcessing is best for cases where your data are large enough that you cannot fit it all into main memory, and for efficiently automating complex workflows.
+PyGeoProcessing is best for cases where your data are large enough that you cannot fit it all into main memory, for efficiently automating complex workflows, and for common nontrivial operations.
 It won't be relevent for every use case.

 ### Local Operations: ``pygeoprocessing.vectorize_datasets``